Marc Abelard

 Allie Silverman

-Allie Silverman is a doctoral student in the Behavioral Health concentration and NIAAA pre-doctoral trainee.
+Allie Silverman is a doctoral candidate in the Behavioral Health concentration and NIAAA pre-doctoral trainee.
 Silverman has worked for the Rural and Minority Health Research Center and the Student Health Services Sexual Health Office, South Carolina.
 She has also done research on Medicaid funding for substance use disorder.

 Her research interests include sexual health, substance use disorders, health care delivery, and quality improvement.
 She received her Master of Public Health in Health Services, Policy and Management and Master of Social Work at the University of South Carolina.
 She holds a Bachelor of Arts in neuroscience and psychology from Boston University.